orenAzuz/Idoz/README.md

 # To run it on local machine

-Note: if you would like to serve the project localic you should make sure that the service.ts file and look for the URL field and mack sure it matches to the server URL the spring-boot.
+Note: if you would like to serve the project localic you should make sure that in the service.ts file URL field matches to the URL that the server listing.